-In 2017, this RSPG Opinion and the Lamy report recommended the main elements of the compromise which was the basis of the Decision (EU) 2017/8992 on "the use of the 470-790 MHz frequency band in the Union".
-Under Article 4, this Council and European Parliament Decision is providing legal certainty until 2030 to terrestrial broadcasting and Programme Making and Special Events (PMSE), in the frequency band 470-694 MHz.
+In 2017, this RSPG Opinion and the Lamy report recommended the main elements of the compromise which was the basis of the Decision (EU) 2017/899 on "the use of the 470-790 MHz frequency band in the Union".
+Under Article 4, this Council and European Parliament Decision is providing legal certainty at least until 2030 to terrestrial broadcasting and Programme Making and Special Events (PMSE), on the basis of national needs, in the frequency band 470-694 MHz.